Pymongo: Python Library to Query a MongoDB Database

 How to Query MongoDB Using PyMongo?

-We can query a MongoDB database using PyMongo with the find function to get all the results satisfying the given condition and also using the find_one function, which will return only one result satisfying the condition.
+We can query a MongoDB database using PyMongo, using the find function to get all the results satisfying the given condition and the find_one function, which will return only one result satisfying the condition.

 The following is the syntax of the find and find_one: